 Although the exact mechanisms need further investigation, studies show that thyroid hormones (THs) are required for healthy eye development in vertebrates (Wester et al. 1990, Suliman & Novales Flamarique 2013, Deveau et al., 2019) and it has been described that retinal development, photoreceptor differentiation and colour vision are directly regulated by THs.
-Not only in zebrafish (Bertrand et al. 2007), but also in mice (Ng et al. 2001) and chickens (Trimarchi et al. 2008), THs are directly linked to the transcription of essential visual opsins and the differentiation of retinal cells, as well as the overall structure of the retina, which is essential for proper functioning.
-Therefore, decreased triiodothyronine (T3) levels in serum during eye development are likely to lead to structural and morphological alterations of the eyes.
+Not only in zebrafish (Bertrand et al. 2007), but also in mice (Ng et al. 2010) and chickens (Trimarchi et al. 2008), THs are directly linked to the transcription of essential visual opsins and the differentiation of retinal cells, as well as the overall structure of the retina, which is essential for proper functioning.
+Therefore, decreased triiodothyronine (T3) levels in serum during eye development are likely to lead to structural and morphological alterations of the retina.

 THs, TH receptors, and deiodinase (DIO) enzymes are important for eye and retinal development in vertebrates.
 Dio enzymes activate and inactivate THs, consequently playing a central role in regulating TH levels in target tissues.
-In zebrafish, TH receptors and dio enzymes have been localized in the retina from 24 hpf onwards, probably regulating the differentiation of retinal structures and photoreceptors.
+In zebrafish, TH receptors and dio enzymes have been localized in the retina from 24 hpf onwards, probably regulating the differentiation of retinal structures and photoreceptors (Gan et al. (2010), Duval, M. G., & Allison, W. T. (2018)).
 It is known from amphibians that when TH levels start to rise at the beginning of metamorphosis, the morphology of the eyes starts changing.
-In chicken, the developing eye shows a dynamic expression pattern of Deiodinase 2

-(DIO2) and Deiodinase 3 (DIO3), probably regulating photoreceptor differentiation and cornea development (reviewed by Darras 2015).
+In chicken, the developing eye shows a dynamic expression pattern of Deiodinase 2 (DIO2) and Deiodinase 3 (DIO3), probably regulating photoreceptor differentiation and cornea development (reviewed by Darras 2015).

-There is ample evidence across vertebrates that THs have an influence on development of the retinal layer structure:
+There is ample evidence that reduced THs have an influence on development of the retinal layer structure in fish and other vertebrates.